 It's very important that we improve their core strength as young as we possibly can, even as young as this first picture of Hugh is when we started to develop his core strength.

 We see children sometimes laying on the table.
 It's Hugh's poor core strength having difficulty being able to sit upright.
-Of course you can also see here that Hugh has a few infantile reflexes around so if you haven't seen my school readiness webinar - click here.

 To improve children's core strength I start with tummy time - tummy time, tummy time.